anroysko/path-optimizer-site/README.md

 * Sharing maps with its ID
 * If logged in, saving, editing and deleting saved maps
 * If logged in, sharing maps with other registered users

+See documentation links for documentation on current features

 ## Documentation links
 These reflect the current state of the project.
 More detailed documents will be added later.